Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

 ZIP codes affect auto insurance because of factors like traffic and crime rates.
-Find out how your ZIP code stacks up in Colorado by checking out this state chart.
+Check out this state chart to learn how your ZIP code stacks up in Colorado.

 Six of the cheapest ZIP codes in Colorado can be found in Grand Junction.